emilyzhang/crawlr/README.md

-In order to scale this, we'd need to put a load balancer in front of the API server to handle requests (and probably need to set up a domain for our API server, as well as provisioning TLS/SSL certs if we want our API to use HTTPS), but many container orchestration systems (like Kubernetes) make this easy.
+In order to scale this, we'd need to put a load balancer in front of the API server to handle requests (and probably need to set up a domain for our API server, as well as provisioning TLS/SSL certs if we want our API to support HTTPS).

 ## Future Work